nmartinez71/TaskPro/README.md

 By Activating the environment, Python will be able to access the dependencies and run the Kivy files required for the app.

+- If in VS Code, you should see green "(kivy_venv)" text in the terminal, which indicates the virtual environment is active.

 ### 3. Activate Environment

-- With the environment activated, start the app:
+- With the environment activated, run this to start the app:

-    kivy_venv\Scripts\activate

-- If in VS Code, you should see green "(kivy_venv)" text in the terminal, which indicates the virtual environment is active.
+    python main.py